jararias/caelus/README.md

 #### Classifying data

-With the data in the `data` DataFrame is very simple to make the classification:
+With the variables already in the `data` DataFrame is very simple to make the classification:

 ```python
 sky_type = caelus.classify(data)  # Pandas Series